ipokestuff/bac2012/README.md

 The results of BAC 2012.

-This data is freely available on the internet you will not commit any crimes in downloading and working with it.
+This data is freely available on the internet and you will not commit any crimes by downloading and working with it.

 The BAC or Bacalaureat is the final high-school exam in Romania.
 Each student is expected to pass this exam after 4 years of high-school.

 The exam has two phases:
   * Phase 1: The actual exam(s).
   * Phase 2: People that failed Phase 1 get a second chance to get their BAC Degree.

 I wrote a small Python crawler to extract the data from a 3rd party webpage.
 I did not download the Phase 2 results.
-The results were output in CSV format (pipe '|' separated, CRLF EOL delimited), there is no text qualifier.
+The results are stored in CSV format (pipe '|' separated, CRLF EOL delimited), there is no text qualifier.

 The CSV file header is: